What is the Energy Performance Certificate?

 Are there any disadvantages to the Energy Performance Certificate?

 1. The first disadvantage is that the cost of obtaining an Energy Performance Certificate can disadvantage an older building when sold.
 This is because older buildings may require more extreme renovations to meet today’s energy standards.
-However, this also presents an opportunity for homeowners to invest in sustainable upgrades that pay for themself over time, via lower running costs and ultimately enhance the property’s value.
+Homeowners have an opportunity to make sustainable upgrades.

 2. This means those who want to sell or rent their older-style home might have to invest in energy efficiency measures as part of the sales program, or if they leave it as is, they will not receive as much from the sale as the new owner will have to account for the cost of improving the building.

 3. Some people believe that the Energy Performance Certificate has limited usefulness.
-This is because although it provides information surrounding the energy efficiency of the building, a building, even with a medium star rating, might not deliver significant energy savings.
+A building with a medium star rating may not save much energy.
+It may give information on energy efficiency, but that doesn’t guarantee savings.
 It just means the building consumes less energy than an older-style building.
-So, it could lull a medium star rating buyer into a false sense of “energy security”.

-5. The assessment process has to be well understood and calibrated via a skilled assessment workforce as if one does not account for all variables, it could lead to discrepancies in ratings.
+5. The assessment process must be well understood and calibrated via a skilled assessment workforce as if one does not account for all variables, it could lead to discrepancies in ratings.

 The advantages could win out